 I have every reason to view reality as such in this way, because I have every reason to view my own immediate situation as an example of reality as such, not as an exception to it.*

-I am at once intimately enlivened by my situation, sustained by my situation, and embraced by my situation.
+I am at once intimately enlivened by where I find myself, sustained by this, and embraced by this.
 And so is every part of me.
 And so are others around me.
 I experience this in every waking moment, if I pay enough attention, and so can you and anybody else.
 How can there be more evidence than that?

 This is my immediate situation, but where shall I draw a barrier between my immediate situation and the situation of everything, reality as such?
 Drawing a barrier anywhere seems arbitrary, as well as pointlessly alienating.
 It's an inherited assumption that we are entitled to shelve.
 We can make distinctions without making barriers of them.
 Artificial barriers aside, my immediate situation is no less than the intimate presence of reality as such.